TRADE SHOW SHIPPING

 - Insurance: You will want to insure your freight.
 Be sure to receive multiple quotes from different insurance companies to get the best price.

-- Load Your Own Rates: If you have your own rates with other carriers like FedEx, feel free to upload them to your uShip portal.
-By doing this, you can compare your contract rates against ours, all in one place.
+- Load Your Own Rates: If you have your own rates with LTL carriers, you can load them directly into your uShip portal, allowing you to compare quotes all in one place.